 I have completed an update to our 2010 Environmental Impact Statement (EIS) for a proposed mixed-use development at 3711, 3715, 3719 and 3725 Carp Road in the southwest portion of the Village of Carp.
-This EIS is prepared in support of an application for Draft Plan of Subdivision approval for the redevelopment of the site.
+This EIS is prepared in support of an application for Draft Plan of Subdivision approval for the redevelopment of the site and has been updated to address the August 28th, 2024 City comments.